barcus/bareos/README.md

  host side (optional/recommended)
 * `<BAREOS_DATA_PATH>` is the path to access Director data folder (recommended)
 * BAREOS_FD_PASSWORD must be same as Bareos Director section
+* FORCE_ROOT must be true to run Bareos with root permissions

 **Database MySQL or PostgreSQL** (bareos-db)